Rock Band 3

 "Dammit" eventually got its Pro Guitar/Bass upgrade.

-Don't Stop Believin' was used as a test song for the Pro Keys instrument in development.
+Don't Stop Believin' in particular is notable, as it was used as a test song for the Pro Keys instrument in development.
 The unused audio contains a mix that has the keys audio separate from the backing, and notably amplified, unlike the DLC version.
 However, the harmony vocals were not mixed into the vocal track, implying they were not charted, which would be unusual for a song authored for Rock Band 3.

 A brief section of the Keys audio that would normally never be heard isolated in the DLC version.